wp-plugins/slim-maintenance-mode/readme.txt

 Simple and lightweight solution for scheduled maintenance.
 No settings page, just activate it and do your maintenance work stress-free.

 == Description ==
 Slim Maintenance Mode is a lightweight solution for scheduled maintenance.
-Simply active the plugin and only administrators can see the website.
+Simply activate the plugin and only administrators can see the website.

 = Features =
 * No extra settings, just activate it, do maintenance work, deactivate it.
 * Alert message in the backend, when the plugin is active.
 * Works with any theme.
-* Support for the following cache plugins: Cachify, Super Cache, W3 Total Cache
+* Support for the following cache plugins: Cachify, Super Cache and W3 Total Cache.
+* Sends HTTP response status code `503 Service Unavailable`, especially relevant for search engines.
-* Languages: English, German
+* Available in three languages: English, German, Polish.

 = Bug reports and Contribution =
-Hints, bug reports and contribution is highly appreciated.
+Hints, bug reports and contributions are highly appreciated.
 Please visit the [plugins github page](https://github.com/wpdocde/slim-maintenance-mode).

 = Credits =
 Slim Maintenance Mode is developed by [Johannes Ries](http://wpdoc.de).